3sc-demos/bastapir/readme.md

-## bastap
+## bastapir

-bastap is a command line  utility for generating "TAP" files for ZX Spectrum emulator.
+`bastapir` is a command line  utility for generating "TAP" files for ZX Spectrum emulators.